Allan Cruz

-Allan Enzo Cruz Leal (born 24 February 1996) is a Costa Rican professional footballer who plays as a midfielder for the Costa Rica national team.
+Allan Enzo Cruz Leal (born 24 February 1996) is a Costa Rican professional footballer who plays as a midfielder for Herediano and the Costa Rica national team.

 Club career

 Uruguay de Coronado

 Born in Nicoya, in the province of Guanacaste, Cruz began his career with then Primera División club Uruguay de Coronado.
 On 29 August 2015, Cruz made his professional debut for the club in their 2–0 victory against Saprissa.
 Prior to his debut, Cruz spent a short period on loan with Generación Saprissa.

 On 7 November, Cruz scored his first competitive goal for Uruguay de Coronado in the 11th minute of a 2–1 defeat against Santos de Guápiles.

 Herediano

 Prior to the 2017–18 season, Cruz joined Herediano.
 He made his debut during the club's first game of the season on 29 July 2017 against Guadalupe.
 He was a starter as Herediano drew the match 0–0.
 His first goal for the side came on 20 January 2018 against Saprissa in a 1–0 home victory.
 He ended his first season with Herediano having played in 46 matches and scoring 3 goals.

 On 20 February 2018, Cruz made his CONCACAF Champions League debut in Herediano's 2–2 draw against Tigres UANL.
 The next season, Cruz helped Herediano reach the final of the CONCACAF League, scoring in the first leg of the final against Honduran club Motagua in a 2–0 victory.
-He then started the in the second leg on 1 November as Herediano lost 2–1 but won 3–2 on aggregate.
+He then started in the second leg on 1 November as Herediano lost 2–1 but won 3–2 on aggregate.

 In December 2018, Cruz helped Herediano win the 2018 Apertura.
 He started for the club in the second leg of the final against Saprissa as Herediano drew the match 2–2 and won on aggregate 5–4.